sabeelafatima/Supplier-Risk-Dashboard/README.md

 ## Why AI

-The risk score itself is deterministic - a weighted formula across 5 factors.
+The risk score itself is deterministic — a weighted formula across 3 dimensions.
 AI is not what computes the score.

-AI is used for two things:
+AI is used for one thing:

-1. **Per-supplier narrative summary**: turns the underlying numbers into a 2-3 sentence explanation that a PM can paste into a status report or a recovery plan.
+1. **Per-supplier narrative summary**: turns the underlying numbers into a 2–3 sentence explanation that a PM can paste into a status report or a recovery plan — covering risk assessment, key drivers, and recommended action.
-2. **Natural-language Q\&A**: lets a PM ask "show me APAC suppliers with PPAP overdue and OTD under 90%" without writing a DAX measure or filter.

 The dashboard works without AI (the score, the visuals, the filters all function on their own).
 AI adds the narrative layer that translates numbers into stakeholder-ready language.